billfitzgerald/infosec-primer/testing_scenarios.md

 <figure>
   <img alt="Username and password sent without https" src="images/image30.png" width="547.50" height="210.63px" title="Username and password sent without https">
     <br>
-  <figcaption>Image Caption: Username and password sent without https.</figcaption>
+  <figcaption>Image Caption: Username and password sent without https</figcaption>
 </figure>
 </div>

-In the following example the credentials are submitted with https:
+In the following example, the credentials are submitted with https:

 <div align="center">
 <figure>
   <img alt="Username and password sent securely, with https" src="images/image107.png" width="624.00" height="141.33" title="Username and password sent securely, with https">
     <br>
-  <figcaption>Image Caption: Username and password sent securely, with https.</figcaption>
+  <figcaption>Image Caption: Username and password sent securely, with https</figcaption>
 </figure>
 </div>

 #### E2.3.2.3 Check Whether Authenticated Sessions Continue to Use HTTPS After Login (Both Web Applications and Mobile Apps)

-Some applications will use https for the login, but then switch to http after the login is complete, exposing private information and authentication tokens to the risk of network snooping.
+Some applications will use https for the login but then switch to http after the login is complete, exposing private information and authentication tokens to the risk of network snooping.
 After logging into an application, examine the transactions that come after the login to see if they are using https.

 The examples below use http after login, exposing the user's authentication cookies to the risk of network snooping.
 This issue can be seen using either ZAP or Firebug.